Petlaz/diabetes_risk/reports/final_report_draft.md

 ## 6. Discussion

-### 6.1 Key Findings from Week 3-4
+### 6.1 Key Findings from Internal Validation
-**Professional Clinical Deployment Success:** The Random Forest model achieved optimal clinical performance with 100% sensitivity and the lowest healthcare cost (6,001 units), confirming its selection as the clinical champion for diabetes screening applications.
-The professional single-model approach proved superior to ensemble complexity for this use case.
+**Internally Validated Clinical Performance:** The Random Forest model achieved optimal performance within the dataset with 100% sensitivity and the lowest healthcare cost (6,001 units), demonstrating strong potential for diabetes screening applications.
+The professional single-model approach proved effective for this internally validated use case.

-**Industry Best Practices Validation:** Following the principle "use the simplest model that achieves your performance requirements," the Random Forest deployment demonstrates that optimal clinical outcomes can be achieved without unnecessary complexity, aligning with production ML standards.
+**Industry Best Practices Validation:** Following the principle "use the simplest model that achieves your performance requirements," the Random Forest implementation demonstrates that optimal internal clinical outcomes can be achieved without unnecessary complexity, aligning with production ML standards.

-### 6.2 Clinical Implications of Week 3-4 Implementation
+### 6.2 Clinical Implications of Internal Validation Results
-**Perfect Diabetes Detection:** Zero missed diabetes cases ensures maximum patient safety in screening applications, aligning with healthcare priorities where false negatives have severe consequences for patient outcomes.
+**Perfect Diabetes Detection (Internal):** Zero missed diabetes cases within the held-out test set ensures maximum sensitivity in screening applications, aligning with healthcare priorities where false negatives have severe consequences for patient outcomes.

-**Healthcare Integration Readiness:** The production-ready deployment package enables immediate integration into healthcare systems with comprehensive documentation, API specifications, and clinical decision support frameworks.
+**Research Validation Success:** The comprehensive validation framework provides evidence-based confirmation that the platform meets internal research standards and shows strong clinical potential, pending external validation for real-world deployment.

 ### 6.4 Week 7-8 Interactive Platform Clinical Impact
 **Professional Healthcare Interface Success:** The Gradio diabetes risk assessment platform successfully bridges the gap between advanced machine learning capabilities and clinical usability, providing healthcare providers with an intuitive, evidence-based decision support tool that integrates seamlessly into clinical workflows.